planet-lia/planet-lia/CONTRIBUTING.md

 Example of a breaking change and closing an issue.

 ```
-feat(backend): add user achievement colors
+feat(backend): rename achievement field in user info endpoint

-Changes in the database structure and API where necessary.

-BREAKING CHANGE: API returns 400 when achievement color is not provided on POST.
+Previous achievement field was called "userAchievements" this has been renamed to
+simply "achievements".

+BREAKING CHANGE: User achievements field rename in user info endpoint.
 Closes #105"
 ```